Monday Night War: 1997–1998: Start of the Attitude Era, WWF overtakes WCW

 The night after the highly praised WrestleMania XIV, McMahon began a feud with fan-favorite Stone Cold Steve Austin.
 The rivalry, which was cast as a battle between blue collar redneck Austin and white collar executive McMahon, became one of the defining storylines of the Attitude Era, as each engaged in ever-escalating acts of sabotage and violence against the other.
 Austin's popularity would skyrocket even more with the company's fan base during this time.
 On April 13, 1998, an advertised Austin vs. McMahon main event was enough for Raw Is War to finally beat Nitro in the ratings for the first time in nearly two years.
 Two weeks later, the WWF taunted WCW's slipping ratings by sending members of DX to Norfolk Scope in Norfolk, Virginia in an attempt to crash a live taping of Nitro.
 The WWF was taping Raw Is War at the nearby Hampton Coliseum in Hampton, Virginia.
 Earlier in the day, Triple H and other wrestlers appeared outside the arena in military fatigues, challenging Eric Bischoff to come out and face them.
-The event was videotaped by a WWF camera crew for inclusion on Raw.
+A WWF camera crew videotaped the event for inclusion on Raw.
 Raw Is War's ratings began to rise steadily, bringing the "Attitude Era" to its highest point.